 Malta Stock Exchange performance - 2000

-According to Malta Stock Exchange Chairman, Alfred Mallia, last year
+Stock Exchange Chairman, Alfred Mallia, last year marked "the coming

-Investment Schemes listed on the Exchange surpassed the 300 mark.
-Following
+on the Exchange surpassed the 300 mark.
+Following are highlights from

 Over 2000, market turnover on the Malta Stock Exchange reached a total

 of Lm149 million, which was represented by a turnover of Lm81.2 million

 in equities; Lm4.5 million turnover in corporate bonds and Lm63 million

 in Malta Government Stocks.